-This research brief looks at how CPS students’ high school graduation, four-year college enrollment, and bachelor’s degree completion have changed since 2006, when UChicago CCSR estimated that just 8 percent of CPS freshmen would graduate high school, immediately enroll in a four-year college, and go on to earn a bachelor’s degree by their mid-20s.
-According to this new analysis, an estimated 14 percent of ninth-graders in Chicago Public Schools will take this direct route to earn a four-year college degree within 10 years of starting high school.
+This research brief looks at how CPS students’ high school graduation, four-year college enrollment, and bachelor’s degree completion have changed since 2006, when the UChicago Consortium estimated that just 8 percent of Chicago Public Schools (CPS) freshmen would graduate high school, immediately enroll in a four-year college, and go on to earn a bachelor’s degree by their mid-20s.
+According to this new analysis, an estimated 14 percent of ninth-graders in CPS will take this direct route to earn a four-year college degree within 10 years of starting high school.
 The figure is an index of the percentage of CPS students who graduate high school, immediately enroll in a four-year college, and earn a bachelor’s degree within six years of beginning college.
 An additional 3 percent of high school graduates who do not immediately enroll in a four-year college go on to earn a bachelors’ degree within six years, bringing the estimated percent of CPS ninth graders who will earn a bachelor’s degree to 17 percent.

 This study also estimates the national index to be 18 percent, placing Chicago close to the national rate and ahead of other large urban districts that publish similar figures.